Jobs will be assigned to workers with wrong arch unless WORKER_CLASS is set somewhere

 I'm gonna go ahead and add WORKER_CLASS to all our machine definitions in our distri to fix our instance, but I do think it's worth reporting that openQA does the wrong thing if WORKER_CLASS isn't explicitly set.

-#4 Updated by EDiGiacinto almost 2 years ago
+#4 Updated by EDiGiacinto over 2 years ago

 A bit tricky in practice for s390x jobs, where workers are actually x86_64 and CPU_ARCH is set to that value